Speaker: Martin Hawskey

 While many universities strive to offer the latest and greatest tech support and IT services to support innovation, at NYU, we’ve found that old school style web hosting fills an important need and service gap for digital pedagogy, digital humanities, and other forms of innovation and creativity on campus.
 Offered through the NYU Libraries, our simplified, down-to-earth service is easy to manage with a small team and integrates into a larger ecosystem of digital publishing services and support on campus.
 Come hear about our approach and the strengths and weaknesses we’ve encountered in our three years of offering the service.

-Speaker: sava saheli singh, Tim Maughan
+Speakers: sava saheli singh, Tim Maughan

 Speakers: Lee Skallerup Bessette, Randal Ellsworth